 The Imataca Forest in Eastern Venezuela is one the most reliable places in the Neotropics to see Harpy Eagle.
 Photo: David Fisher

-We’ll also spend three nights close to the Imataca Forest Reserve, world famous for its healthy population of Harpy Eagle, one of the world’s most spectacular raptors.
-Local guides stake out active nests each year, and seeing a wild Harpy is often the highlight of the tour.
+However, before all that we’ll spend three nights close to the Imataca Forest Reserve, world famous for its healthy population of Harpy Eagle, one of the world’s most spectacular raptors.
+Local guides stake out active nests each year, and seeing a wild Harpy is often the highlight of the tour for many participants.

 This tour can be taken in conjunction with our tour Venezuela: The Andes, Llanos and Coastal Range.

 Day 1: The tour starts midday in Caracas.
 There will be a chance for some light birding on the hotel grounds in the afternoon.
 Night at a hotel near the airport.

 Day 2: This morning we’ll catch an early flight to Puerto Ordaz, and shortly after landing will visit the magnificent rapids on the Caroni River, close to where it joins the Orinoco, to look for Black-collared Swallow, a local speciality that nests in rocks amongst the cascades.
 We’ll also see a variety of waterbirds here perhaps including the beautiful Capped Heron.
 We’ll then drive to El Palmar, stopping for some pleasant roadside birdwatching en route.
 Night in El Palmar.